 Hypothyroidism occurs at any age but is particularly common among older adults, where it may present subtly and be difficult to recognize.
 Hypothyroidism may be

-Most patients with non-Hashimoto goiters are euthyroid or have hyperthyroidism, but goitrous hypothyroidism may occur in endemic goiter due to iodine deficiency.
+Iodine deficiency Iodine Deficiency In the body, iodine (I) is involved primarily in the synthesis of 2 thyroid hormones, thyroxine (T4) and triiodothyronine (T3).
+Iodine occurs in the environment and in the diet primarily as... read more may cause endemic goiter and goitrous hypothyroidism.
+Most patients with goiters not caused by Hashimoto thyroiditis are euthyroid or have hyperthyroidism.
 Iodine deficiency decreases thyroid hormonogenesis.
 In response, TSH is released, which causes the thyroid to enlarge and trap iodine avidly; thus, goiter results.
 If iodine deficiency is severe, the patient becomes hypothyroid, a rare occurrence in the United States since the advent of iodized salt.

-Iodine deficiency can cause congenital hypothyroidism.
+Iodine deficiency can cause congenital hypothyroidism Hypothyroidism in Infants and Children Hypothyroidism is thyroid hormone deficiency.
+Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also... read more .
 In severely iodine-deficient regions worldwide, congenital hypothyroidism (previously termed endemic cretinism) is a major cause of intellectual disability.

 Rare inherited enzymatic defects can alter the synthesis of thyroid hormone and cause goitrous hypothyroidism.